aboutcode-org/scancode.io/docs/scancodeio-settings.rst

 file.

 .. note::
-    ScanCode.io is based on the Django web framework and inherits from its settings system.
+    ScanCode.io is based on the Django web framework and its settings system.
     The list of settings available in Django is documented at `Django Settings <https://docs.djangoproject.com/en/dev/ref/settings/>`_.